Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 - report whether it is closed;
 - stop and release resources from `close()`.

+The app shares one connection for each definition id and project.
+All open files whose extensions belong to that definition attach to the same server process.
+Providers must not cache processes;
+the adapter keeps the connection alive until its final editor disconnects and creates a new connection when the shared wrapper needs to restart.

 Server diagnostics must go to stderr.
 Writing logs to stdout corrupts LSP framing.

 `LspServerDefinition` validates non-empty ids, file extensions, display names, and positive